End-to-end Security Management for the IoT

 The IoT offers a wealth of new opportunities for service providers.
 Those who want to capitalize on them without taking undue risks need a security solution that provides continuous monitoring of threats, vulnerabilities, risks and compliance, along with automated remediation.
 Ericsson’s E2E IoT security and identity management architecture is designed with this in mind, managing and orchestrating the IoT domains both horizontally and vertically, and addressing both security and identity from the IoT device throughout the service life cycle.

-- Ericsson white paper, February 2017, IoT Security – Protecting the Networked Society
+- Ericsson white paper, February 2017, White paper: IoT security protecting the networked society

 - Ericsson, Security Management